ThrillStays

 Pacific Crest Trail Sections — California, Oregon, Washington While thru-hiking the full PCT with a dog is not practical (many sections cross national parks where dogs are banned), numerous day-hike and weekend sections are dog-friendly.
 The section from Cascade Locks to Timberline Lodge in Oregon is a standout: 50 miles through forest with reliable water sources and moderate terrain.
 Dogs must be leashed in most areas.

 Columbia River Gorge — Oregon/Washington The gorge offers dozens of dog-friendly waterfall hikes ranging from easy to strenuous.
 Eagle Creek Trail (partially reopened after the 2017 fire) is legendary, with Tunnel Falls at mile 6 being one of the most dramatic waterfall hikes in the country.
-Dogs are allowed on leash throughout the gorge, and the trail-adjacent creeks provide constant cooling opportunities.
+Dogs are allowed on leash throughout the gorge, and trail-adjacent creeks provide constant cooling opportunities.

 Big Sur — California The Andrew Molera State Park beach trail is one of the few dog-friendly trails in Big Sur, offering a 2.5-mile walk to a secluded beach where dogs can run off-leash below the high-tide line.
 The contrast of redwood forest and Pacific coastline is stunning.